Trending Topics

 What is the job outlook and salary of a flight paramedic?

-Nationally, there are approximately a quarter million paramedics; however, only about 2,000 of those are certified flight paramedics, according to data from 2011.
-While the Bureau of Labor Statistics does not differentiate between a paramedic and a flight paramedic, their data anticipates a 24 percent growth rate for the EMS industry, as a whole – a favorable insight for potential flight paramedics.
+Nationally, there are approximately a quarter million paramedics; however, only about 3,000 of those are certified flight paramedics, according to data from the International College of Advanced Practice Paramedics.
+While the Bureau of Labor Statistics does not differentiate between a paramedic and a flight paramedic, their data anticipates a 5% growth rate for the EMS industry, as a whole – a favorable insight for potential paramedics and flight paramedics.

-The salary and pay expectations for a flight paramedic are typically higher than a ground paramedic, typically ranging between $40,143 and $48,220, annually.
+The salary and pay expectations for a flight paramedic are typically higher than a ground paramedic, ranging from $65,000 to $145,000 per year.
 This number can vary greatly depending on particular factors, including standard regional salary differences.

 Preparing to qualify for the flight paramedic exam

-In order to become a flight paramedic, you must first be trained as a ground paramedic.
-This process will include finishing EMT basic training (EMT-B) and completing the NREMT accreditation exam.
-While working as a ground paramedic, it is also crucial to continue education by attending training courses and receiving as many certifications as possible.
+To become a flight paramedic, you must first be trained as a ground paramedic.
+This process will include finishing EMT training (EMT) and passing the NREMT certification exam.
+While working as a ground paramedic, it is crucial to continue your education by attending training courses and receiving as many certifications as possible.
 It’s also important to keep all certifications current.
 The additional requirements for a flight paramedic are:

 • TNACT-, CCEMTP, ATLS-audit Certification